 Post-traumatic stress disorder (PTSD) is a term that we often hear associated with military or police officers.
 After World Wars I and II, “shell shock” and “combat fatigue” were used to describe the signs associated with PTSD before it was diagnosed as such.
 However, PTSD is not limited to combat veterans.
 It is a condition that can affect anyone who has witnessed or experienced a traumatic event.
 Millions of Americans have PTSD, and that number does not include undiagnosed cases or children with PTSD.
 Many times, living with undiagnosed PTSD can lead to self-medicating with substances like drugs or alcohol.
 This greatly increases the risk of developing a substance use disorder or addiction.

 What Is PTSD?

 Most everyone knows what it feels like to be frightened.
 Your body reacts, activating the “fight or flight” reaction in your nervous system.
-Your brain uses this reaction to make the split-second decision to defend against the perceived danger, or to find a way to avoid it.
-This is a completely natural, biological reaction to a traumatic situation, and while it may take some time to get over the experience, most people are able to recover from those initial symptoms of fear.
+Your brain uses this reaction to make the split-second decision to defend against the perceived danger or to find a way to avoid it.
+This is a completely natural, biological reaction to a traumatic situation.
+While it may take some time to get over the experience, most people can recover from those initial symptoms of fear.

-There are some people who are not able to get back to the way they were before the event, and those are the people with PTSD.
+Some people cannot get back to the way they were before the event, and those are the people with PTSD.
 A psychiatric disorder, PTSD causes those who suffer from it to feel anxious or frightened, even when there is no danger.
 It could be the result of experiencing or witnessing a violent crime, serious accident, natural disaster, combat incidents, or acts of terrorism, among others.
 Such trauma can lead to drug and alcohol abuse requiring a wholesome addiction treatment program in California.

 Symptoms of PTSD